Jesus enters Jerusalem like a king

 - It’s a story.
 Winter fig trees left over from the fall harvest are sometimes available in the spring.
 There’s no symbolism in the story.
 Mark is simply reporting what happened.

 - Symbol of the power of faith.
-Jesus uses the apparent miracle of the dead fig tree to teach his disciples that they can tell a mountain to “Rise and drop yourself into the sea” (11:23).
+Jesus uses the apparent miracle of the dead fig tree to teach his disciples that if they have enough faith they can tell a mountain to “Rise and drop yourself into the sea” and it will do so (11:23).

 Jesus didn’t seem eager to tell the Jewish leaders that he got his authority from God Almighty.
 He got out of answering that question by asking them a question they refused to answer: Where did John the Baptist get his authority?
 They didn’t want to admit that John the Baptist got his authority from God, probably because most of them didn’t believe it.
 But they didn’t want to call John a fraud because everyone outside their bubble seemed to think he was an authentic prophet (11:31-32).
 The Jewish leaders didn’t answer Jesus’s question.
 So he didn’t answer theirs.
 Why do you think Jesus was reluctant to answer that question?